KasiePatricia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The number in base 10 is stored in the environment variable DECIMAL

-Task 100 - Write a script that encodes and decodes text using the rot13 encryption.
+Task 15 - Write a script that encodes and decodes text using the rot13 encryption.

-Task 101 - Write a script that prints every other line from the input, starting with the first line.
+Task 16 - Write a script that prints every other line from the input, starting with the first line.

-Task 102 - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+Task 17 - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

 WATER is in base water

 STIR is in base stir.

-The result should be in base behlnort
+The result should be in base bestchol